Manu10744/deutsche-bahn-cli/README.md

 You must have `Python v3` installed on your device.

 #### Installation steps
-1. Enter your API Key in the `.env` file
+1. Create a `.env` file in the root directory and enter your API Key:
 ```bash
 DB_API_KEY=<your_key>
 ```